tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 [](id:que35)
 ### Does TRTC support mirror images?
 Yes.
-You can call the `setLocalViewMirror` API to set the mirroring mode for the preview image of the local camera or call the `setVideoEncoderMirror` API to set the mirroring mode for the output image of the encoder.
+You can call the `setLocalViewMirror` API to set the mirroring mode for the preview image of the local camera or call `setVideoEncoderMirror` to set the mirroring mode for encoded images.

 [](id:que36)
 ### Can I record the audio of a TRTC call and save the recording file locally?